oracle/truffleruby/doc/user/compatibility.md

 #### Java extensions

-Use Java extensions written for JRuby is not supported.
+Using Java extensions written for JRuby is not supported.

-## Compatibility with Rubinius

-The support for Rubinius' extensions to Ruby is not provided.

 ## Features Not Yet Supported in Native Configuration